Welcome to Greenbank Medical Practice

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.

-In line with recent government recommendations, from Monday 18th May 2020 we expect all patients entering our building to wear a face covering.
-It should be cotton ideally.
+In line with recent government recommendations, it is still mandatory to wear a face covering in health care settings and we expect all patients entering our building to wear a face covering.

 Our entire practice team will be doing the same.

 Face coverings protect *other people* from droplets that you may release into the air, they do not protect you unless everyone wears them.

 Thank you for your continued support and understanding

 Patient Access allows patients to access their online services at their local GP practice.
 These may include arranging appointments, ordering your repeat medication, secure messages, viewing your medical record and updating your contact details.

 Patient Access allows clinicians to be more efficient in providing care, while patients are quickly able to receive the help they need without having to travel to the practice.

 Please see reception to register for online services.
 Bring photo ID with you if you wish to register.

 Do you have children aged 5 and under.....